sveseme/taghiro/README.md

 }
 ```

+For a library that implements taghiro tag types with [Validator](https://www.npmjs.com/package/validator) see [taghiro-validator](https://github.com/StephanSchmidt/taghiro-validator).

 ## Tag types and bug prevention

 The introduction of generics prevented ClassCastException, replacing null with Option types prevents NullPointerexceptions and the introduction of tag types prevent IllegalArgumentExceptions.